 Family Service Learning Program

-Based on the success of the 2017 Service Learning program for college students, the Greek America Foundation is launching a Family Service Learning program for high school or college-aged students and their parents in 2018 in Lesvos, Greece.
+Based on the success of the 2017 Service Learning program for college students, the Greek America Foundation is launching a Family Service Learning program for high school students and their parents/guardians in 2018 in Lesvos, Greece.

 The program is organized with our local partners Iliaktida, a social welfare organization that provides accommodation, protection, and services to vulnerable populations in Lesvos, Northern Greece, and Athens.
 Iliaktida helps children get out of the refugee camps and into shelters where they can receive medical, legal, and educational support.